 i have been told eating lots of protien helps , and milk ,

 Definitely start taking Biotin (you can get a bottle of like 150 at Walmart for about $3) and don’t wash your hair every day.
 Sleeping on a silk pillow case is also supposed to be really good for your hair.
-I used to use Infusium 23 shampoo & conditioner and it also seemed to make my hair grow pretty fast and helped with the damage from constantly using heat tools.posted almost 4 years ago
+I used to use Infusium 23 shampoo & conditioner and it also seemed to make my hair grow pretty fast and helped with the damage from constantly using heat tools.posted about 4 years ago

-I use DOO GRO, best stuff ever! my layers used to be VERY short and this stuff helps my hair grow so fast! not to mention it helps create healthier, thicker hair :) you can get it at most professional beauty supply stores or just ask aroundposted almost 4 years ago
+I use DOO GRO, best stuff ever! my layers used to be VERY short and this stuff helps my hair grow so fast! not to mention it helps create healthier, thicker hair :) you can get it at most professional beauty supply stores or just ask aroundposted about 4 years ago

 Make Him Feel Welcome with Chic Points